arelate/vangogh/Backlog.md

 Backend
 =======

+- Debug authorization controller - seems to always fail on first two attempts, succeeds on third

 - Implement recordsContoller to track created/modified/deleted/started/completed for an id
     - *[done]* Track CRUD operations for index/dataControllers
     - *[done]* Track started/completed for activities (starting with PageResultUpdateActivity)